 Starting with the Japanese brands first:

-• Snowpeak is like a fancy camping gear store.
+- Snowpeak is like a fancy camping gear store.
 I’ll often see it in department stores, actually.
-I’ll admit I’ve never bought anything from Snowpeak, since if I’m going to buy a tent, it’s going to need to be something small enough I can carry in a backpack, while Snowpeak is more aimed at the camping-only crowd.
+I’ll admit I’ve never bought anything from Snowpeak, since if I’m going to buy a tent, it’s going to need to be something small enough I can carry in a backpack, while Snowpeak is more aimed at the camping-only crowd and things tend to be heavier.

 Some other notable brands that I personally use or have see on the trail: